making/log-sink/README.md

 a tiny OTLP log receiver

-* OTLP/HTTP only
+* Supports OTLP/HTTP (No Grpc)
-* Protocol Buffers and JSON are supported
+* Compatible with both Protocol Buffers and JSON
-* gzip compression is supported
+* Gzip compression supported

 ## Send a example record